longhorn/website/content/docs/1.2.0/references/settings.md

 The default number of replicas when creating the volume from Longhorn UI.
 For Kubernetes, update the `numberOfReplicas` in the StorageClass

-The recommended way of choosing the default replica count is: if you have more than three nodes for storage, use 3; otherwise use 2.
+The recommended way of choosing the default replica count is: if you have three or more nodes for storage, use 3; otherwise use 2.
 Using a single replica on a single node cluster is also OK, but the high availability functionality wouldn't be available.
 You can still take snapshots/backups of the volume.

 #### Default Share Manager Image